csgf/earthserver-sg-mobile/docs/index.rst

    :scale: 50%
    :figclass: text

-   Figure 2.
    Some screenshots of the generic WCS & WMS client and the MERIS browser.

 .. ============